ARM LIFT - Orange County, CA

 What are the Risks of an Arm Lift?

-Risks from a Brachioplasty include bleeding and infection.
+Risks from an Arm Lift or Brachioplasty include bleeding and infection.
 Infection is very rare; patients are given an antibiotic after surgery to help prevent them.
 Rare complications can also include nerve damage, which may cause temporary (or rarely permanent) numbness in the forearm.
 It is important not to smoke or be around smokers before surgery or during the healing process as it may increase the risk of skin necrosis (death), yielding a poor overall result.
 Risks can be minimized by adhering very closely to the prescribed postoperative instructions as given by your surgeon.

 What Can I Expect from an Arm Lift?